"Baktria" redirects here. For the historical region, see Bactria.

 Approximate maximum extent of the Greco-Bactrian Kingdom circa 170 BC, under the reign of Eucratides the Great, including the regions of Tapuria and Traxiane to the west, Sogdiana and Ferghana to the north, Bactria and Arachosia to the south.

-Although a Greek population was present in Bactria by the 5th century BC, Alexander the Great conquered the land by 327 BC[7] and founded many cities, most of them named Alexandria, and settled with Macedonians and other Greeks.
-These colonists further strengthened the Greek population in the region, thereby laying the foundation of a Greek kingdom far in the east.
-Following the death of Alexander, control of Bactria passed on to his general Seleucus I Nicator.[8]
-The fertility of the land and prosperity of Bactria by the early 3rd century BC led to the creation of the Greco-Bactrian kingdom by Diodotus as a breakaway state of the Seleucid empire.
-The Bactrian Greeks grew increasingly more powerful and started expanding further, invading north-western India between 190 and 180 BC under king Demetrius, the son of Euthydemus.
-This invasion led to the creation of the Indo-Greek kingdom, as a successor state of the Greco-Bactrian kingdom, and was subsequently ruled by kings Apollodotus I and Pantaleon, who were the first to issue coins in the Indian standard.
-Historical records show that many rich and prosperous cities were present in the kingdom,[9][10][11] but only a few such cities have been excavated such as Ai-Khanoum and Bactra.
+Although a Greek population was already present in Bactria by the 5th century BC, Alexander the Great conquered the region by 327 BC[7] and founded many cities, most of them named Alexandria, and further settled with Macedonians and other Greeks.
+After the death of Alexander, control of Bactria passed on to his general Seleucus I Nicator.[8]
+The fertility and the prosperity of the land by the early 3rd century BC led to the creation of the Greco-Bactrian kingdom by Diodotus as a successor state of the Seleucid empire.
+The Bactrian Greeks grew increasingly more powerful and invaded north-western India between 190 and 180 BC under king Demetrius, the son of Euthydemus.
+This invasion led to the creation of the Indo-Greek kingdom, as a successor state of the Greco-Bactrian kingdom, and was subsequently ruled by kings Pantaleon and Apollodotus I. Historical records indicate that many rich and prosperous cities were present in the kingdom,[9][10][11] but only a few such cities have been excavated, such as Ai-Khanoum and Bactra.
 The city of Ai-Khanoum, in north-eastern Afghanistan, had all the hallmarks of a true Hellenistic city with a Greek theater, gymnasium and some houses with colonnaded courtyards.[12]

 The kingdom reached the height of its power under king Eucratides the Great, who seems to have seized power through a coup around 171 BC and created his own dynasty.
-Eucratides also invaded India and successfully fought against the Indo-Greek kings, minting many Indian coins and temporarily holding territory as far as the Hydaspes river until he was finally repelled and returned to Bactria.
-However, soon after this the kingdom started to decline.
+Eucratides also invaded India and successfully fought against the Indo-Greek kings.
+However, soon after this the kingdom began to decline.
 The Parthians and nomadic tribes such as Sakas and Yuezhi became a major threat.[13]
 Eucratides was killed by his own son in about 145 BC, which may have further destabilised the kingdom.
-Heliocles was the last king to rule in Bactria, after his death, Greek political power ceased in Bactria.[14]
+Heliocles was the last Greek king to rule in Bactria.[14]

 History